A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 4 7b Then he will bring out the capstone to shouts of ‘God bless it!
 God bless it!’”

-Subunit B2: Zerubbabel builds the temple with God's help (4:8-10)
+Subunit B2: The Messiah builds the worldwide Church with God's help (4:8-10)

 Chapter 4 8 Then the word of the Lord came to me: 9a “The hands of Zerubbabel have laid the foundation of this temple; his hands will also complete it."

-9b Then you will know that the Lord Almighty has sent me to you.
+Chapter 4 9b Then you will know that the Lord Almighty has sent me to you.

-Subunit A2: The Lampstand and the Olive trees: The Two Priests (4:11-14)
+Subunit A2: Communication between God and the faithful - The Lampstand and Olive Trees (4:11-14)

 Chapter 4 11 Then I asked the angel, “What are these two olive trees on the right and the left of the lampstand?”